MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel.md

 ### 3. VPN Forced Tunnel with broad exceptions

-The third model broadens the scope of model two as rather than just sending a small group of defined endpoints direct, it instead sends all traffic directly to trusted services such Microsoft 365 and SalesForce.
+The third model broadens the scope of model two; rather than just sending a small group of defined endpoints direct, it instead sends all traffic directly to trusted services such Microsoft 365 and SalesForce.
 This further reduces the load on the corporate VPN infrastructure and improves the performance of the services defined.
 As this model is likely to take more time to assess the feasibility of and implement, it is likely a step that can be taken iteratively at a later date once model two is successfully in place.

 ![Split Tunnel VPN model 3.](../media/vpn-split-tunneling/vpn-model-3.png)

 ### 4. VPN selective Tunnel

 This model reverses the third model in that only traffic identified as having a corporate IP address is sent down the VPN tunnel and thus the Internet path is the default route for everything else.
 This model requires an organization to be well on the path to [Zero Trust](https://www.microsoft.com/security/zero-trust?rtc=1) in able to safely implement this model.
-It should be noted that this model or some variation thereof will likely become the necessary default over time as more and more services move away from the corporate network and into the cloud.
-Microsoft uses this model internally; you can find more information on Microsoft's implementation of VPN split tunneling at [Running on VPN: How Microsoft is keeping its remote workforce connected](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/?elevate-lv).
+It should be noted that this model or some variation thereof will likely become the necessary default over time as more services move away from the corporate network and into the cloud.

+Microsoft uses this model internally.
+You can find more information on Microsoft's implementation of VPN split tunneling at [Running on VPN: How Microsoft is keeping its remote workforce connected](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/?elevate-lv).

 ![Split Tunnel VPN model 4.](../media/vpn-split-tunneling/vpn-model-4.png)